neurologic/Comparative-Animal-Behavior/levels-of-analysis/endogenous-rhythms.md

 ---

 Internal clocks alone are generally not sufficient to synchronize behavior among a population.
+Variability both within and across individuals de-synchrnizes the cyclic pattern of behavior across individuals.

 :::{figure} /images/cricket-alan-group-synchronization.png
 :width: 800